artie-labs/terraform-provider-artie/README.md

 ### Documentation

-To generate or update documentation, run `go generate`.
+To generate or update documentation, run `make generate`.
 If you make changes to a resource's schema and don't run this, a CI check will fail until you run it and commit the result.

 ### Testing